 Endomorphs, mesomorphs and ectomorphs (females) exhibit the same characteristics as their male counterparts.
 Endomorphs are typically stocky, ectomorphs are thin and mesomorphs are in the middle.

-Exercise, training, diet and somatotype may vary due to differences in metabolic rate.
-Some people are more sensitive to carbohydrates and better to a high protein diet, where fat is the predominant energy source.
-An endomorphic diet can give these people an enormous advantage in their weight loss goals.
+Exercise, training, diet, and somatotype can vary significantly due to differences in metabolic rate.
+Some individuals may be more sensitive to carbohydrates and benefit from a higher protein diet, where fat serves as the predominant energy source.
+For example, an endomorphic diet can be particularly advantageous for those looking to lose weight effectively.

 An average tall, physically active 30-year-old woman needs 2,000 calories a day, while her male counterpart needs about 2,800 calories a day.
 Although they are the same size and weight, the Dietary Reference Intake (DRIS) assumes that the male consumes 400 calories more per day than the female.
 Men have a larger overall body size, a greater weight and a greater muscle mass than women, so they have an increased calorie requirement compared to women.